cynwong/hhop/README.md

 # Recipe lover

 Recipe lover is a blogging application used to store recipes.
+Visit deployed site [here](https://hhop-recipe-blog.herokuapp.com/)

 ## Project description
 This application stands as a site to view, search and create recipes.
 A user can create an account and utilise this application to house and favorite recipes.